 In 2013 I launched, managed and curated a worldwide science video channel for Yahoo.
 My debut as content producer was on TV.
 I co-created and was science director of TRES14, a weekly popular-science TV show broadcast throughout the Spanish-speaking world and worked as speaker curator and writer in REDES, the pioneer TV show to share scientific knowledge in Spain and the Hispanic world.

 I have delivered presentations and participated in panels at events throughout Europe at leading institutions such as the EuroScience Foundation and the Royal Institution of Great Britain in London.
 I have been considered a role model for the future generations.
 I was invited to deliver a TEDx talk to young people about how to effectively navigate the new career landscape and I was selected by a committee including Their Majesties the King and the Queen of Spain to speak at IMPULSA FORUM to a selection of bright young people on entrepreneurship and creativity.

 I began my career researching the mechanisms that underlie prion diseases, a family of rare, progressive, neurodegenerative disorders, at the Center for Applied Medical Research in Pamplona, Spain.
 I hold a PhD in Cellular and Molecular Biology from the University of Navarra and a MSc in Scientific, Medical and Environmental Communication from the Pompeu Fabra University.

-I have received multiple awards for my efforts to advance the public's understanding of science.
+I have received multiple awards for my multidisciplinary career in science communication.